rjayasinghe/jayasinghe-website/content/page/about.md

 This is my private website.
 I am not sure yet what I'll publish here.
 Mostly it will be nerdy stuff about bicycles and computers. :)

+The site has been built with the static site generator [Hugo](https://gohugo.io) and is hosted at [Netlify](https://netlify.com).
+If you have ever felt the desire to migrate away from wordpress and do something more lightweight - get in touch with me. ;)

+The [theme of the page](https://github.com/rjayasinghe/hugo-nes-classic) was my first try to built my own theme for Hugo.
+It's basicaly wrapping the [NES.css framework](https://nostalgic-css.github.io/NES.css/) and adds an eggplant cursor. ^^

 {{< figure width="350" src="/page/rob_thinking.jpg" title="yes. that's me. ;)" >}}